NiharicaMyla/first-repo/README.md

 # first-repo
 It is the first repo in github.
-Just a basic repository to make changes.
+Just a basic repository to make changes locally.